Apple iPads setup guide

 Find out how to enrol your iPads in Apple School Manager (ASM), set up your iPads and make the most out of them.

-This guidance is written with reference to iPads provided through the Get help with technology programme.
+This guidance is for iPads provided through the Get help with technology programme.
 It also applies to any new or refurbished devices a school or college has received through donations.
 Further information about erasing data from donated devices is available from the National Cyber Security Centre.

 - 10 inch iPad with 32GB storage and a headphone port